goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

 and the kw contains the callable's keywords.

 As you can see, there is nothing inheritly difficult about ZCML.
-Still, people coming to Zope 3 often experience ZCML as the most difficult part to understand.
+Still, people coming to BlueBream often experience ZCML as the most difficult part to understand.
 This often created huge discussions about the format of ZCML.
 However, I believe that the problem lies not within ZCML itself, but the task it tries to accomplish.
 The